 Emphasize the urgency to ensure that the child online safety element is imbedded in the work stream of Action Line C5

-Need special protection against harmful and inappropriate behaviour on the net.
+Need special protection against harmful and inappropriate behavior on the net.
 With regard to this children and the most vulnerable have to be particularly protected and educated how to communicate in the new information environment.

 Emphasize that it is critical to provide parents and children with the information they need to navigate cyberspace in order to create a trusted environment that will encourage children to go online.